Preface

 C30=AVERAGE(C7:C19)

-Or alternatively just divide the sum
+Or go DIY and divide the total using the sum

 and the count